crytic/medusa/README.md

 ### Fuzzing with an existing project configuration
-To begin a fuzzing campaign, invoke `medusa fuzz` to compile and fuzz targets specified by a `medusa` project configuration in your current working directory, or invoke `medusa fuzz [config_path]` to specify a path to a configuration outside the current working directory.
+To begin a fuzzing campaign, invoke `medusa fuzz` to compile and fuzz targets specified by a `medusa.json` project configuration in your current working directory, or invoke `medusa fuzz --config [config_path]` to specify a unique configuration file.

 Invoking a fuzzing campaign, `medusa` will:
 - Compile the given targets